hddm-devs/hddm/docs/tutorial_config_difficulty.rst

 A note of caution
 *****************

-Although HDDM tries to make hierarchical Bayesian estimation as easy and automatic as possible, the statistical methods used to estimate the posterior (i.e. Markov-Chain Monte Carlo) rely on certain assumptions (e.g. chain-convergence).
-Although we encourage everyone to try this software, we would like to stress that you are responsible for making sure that the model actually works.
-In order to assess whether the necessary conditions for interpreting your results are met you have to have some basic grasp on what those methods do and on what assumptions they rest.
+Although HDDM tries to make hierarchical Bayesian estimation as straightforward and accessible as possible, the statistical methods used to estimate the posterior (i.e. Markov-Chain Monte Carlo) rely on certain assumptions (e.g. chain-convergence).
+Although we have tested the ability of HDDM to recover meaningful parameters for simple DDM applications, it is critical for the user to assess whether the necessary conditions for interpreting your results are met.
+There are multiple excellent introductory books on hierarchical Bayesian estimation.
+We recommend the following for cognitive

-There are multiple books introducing you to the world of hierarchical Bayesian estimation.
-Two of which we like are:
+scientists:

 `A Practical Course in Bayesian Graphical Modeling`_ by E.J.
 Wagenmakers and M. Lee